Graph Agent Network: Empowering Nodes with Inference Capabilities for Adversarial Resilience

-then a valid graph can be constructed based on the degrees represented by $\hat{\mathbf{L}}$.
+~ First, we derive the characteristics of an effective one-hot degree matrix for a graph.
+According to the Erdos-Gallai theorem, if an $N \times \mathrm{deg}{\mathrm{max}}$-dimensional degree matrix $\hat{\mathbf{L}}$ satisfies the following condition: then a valid graph can be constructed based on the degrees represented by $\hat{\mathbf{L}}$.
 Here, we consider a more generalized scenario.
 Suppose there is a degree set without a topological structure, i.e., the corresponding one-hot degree matrix, denoted as $\mathbf{L}$ , is not subject to the constraint of Eq.~\eqref{eq_EG}.
 If there exists a matrix $\mathbf{W}$ capable of fitting any 0-1 matrix $\mathbf{L}$, i.e.,

 then it is considered that $\mathbf{W}$ can fit arbitrary degree matrices.
 As a corollary, since the feasible domain of $\hat{\mathbf{L}}$ is a subdomain of $\mathbf{L}$, the above theory can be proven.
 Subsequently, by introducing Eq.~\eqref{eq_EG} as a regularization term to guide the convergence direction of $\mathbf{W}$, $\hat{\mathbf{L}}$ can be obtained.